-Consistent with the missions of the College and the Department of Physical Therapy, the mission of the transitional Doctor of Physical Therapy Program is to provide practicing physical therapists whose entry level degree is not the doctor of physical therapy, with a quality education in contemporary practice, strengthened by ongoing scholarly endeavors, and to promote the spirit of community and professional involvement.
+Consistent with the missions of the College and the Department of Physical Therapy, the mission of the tDPT program is to provide practicing physical therapists whose entry level degree is not the doctor of physical therapy, with a quality education in contemporary practice, strengthened by ongoing scholarly endeavors, and to promote the spirit of community and professional involvement.
 It is also an opportunity for licensed physical therapists educated outside the United States to experience and become current with practice within the United States.
 The program is committed to accomplishing the goals set for by the APTA to prepare doctoral level therapists for efficient and effective patient centered care.

 As a degree parity program, the tDPT upholds the same program outcomes as the entry-level DPT program described above.
 These outcomes are achieved through specific content objectives which were developed to bridge the gap in knowledge between entry-level bachelor's and master's degree programs and the entry-level doctor of physical therapy program.

 Applications for the program may be obtained by contacting:

 The College of St. Scholastica